Spec-Ops/credentials-polyfill/README.md

 credentials from an entity's identity provider.
 The call takes the following arguments:
 * **query** (**required** *object*) - A JSON-LD document that is a "query by example".
-The query consists of the attributes a
+The query consists of the attributes associated with an entity that the credential consumer would like to see.
 * **options** (**required** *object*)
- * *storageCallback* (**required** *URL*) - An HTTP endpoint that can receive a callback with the document that was stored at the identity provider.
+ * **requestCallback** (**required** *URL*) - The HTTP endpoint where the result of the operation will be POST'ed.
+If successful, an identity document with all of the attributes requested, as well as credentials that validate each attribute, will be POST'ed back to the *credentialCallback* URL.

 ```javascript
 navigator.credentials.request({